energy-analytics-project/energy-dashboard/docs/howto.md

 As far as sharing your research...
 I'd share the notebook(s) and the database(s).
-You will want to have your database checked into some kind of repository or filesystem... definitely do not rely on the S3 buckets that I'm exposing for anything but periodic updates.
+You will want to have your database checked into some kind of repository or file system... definitely do not rely on the S3 buckets that I'm exposing for anything but periodic updates.
 Like any service, I cannot guarantee their availability over time.
 That is to say, there is no SLA here.
 I have a pipeline in place to periodically pull down daily reports from the